AInitikesh/DRLND-p3_collab-compet/Report.md

 ## Ideas for Future Work

-Implement other methods like Trust Region Policy Optimization (TRPO) and Truncated Natural Policy Gradient (TNPG), Proximal Policy Optimization (PPO) and Distributed Distributional Deterministic Policy Gradients (D4PG) to check the performance.
+Implement other methods like Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments (MADDPG) having common replay buffer for both the agents.

-Also tuning the hyper parameters of neural network architecture could help.
+Also adding batch normalisation layers and tuning hyper parameters of neural network architecture could help.